 If you want to create laser engravings on wood, you can add the laser module by J Tech Photonics which is officially supported by Onefinity and doesn't affect your warranty.

 These features give you a great deal of flexibility in operating your machine and with the right choice of software you can make intricate 3D wood carvings.

-Onefinity does not have a CAD/CAM software of their own for their CNC machines, but this can be considered a good thing as you are free to choose any free or paid software of your choice.
+Onefinity does not have any CAD/CAM software for its CNC machines, but this can be considered a good thing as you are free to choose any free or paid software of your choice.

 The Onefinity controller comes with the control software pre-installed, which can be accessed via a web browser on any device connected to the same network as the Woodworker.

 The Woodworker arrives as four separate pre-assembled parts, which lets you complete the whole assembly process in 30 minutes.